-Annex VIII includes the strategy document discussed above, titled "EPA Region 8 Area Planning Strategy," as well as a map of the 10 sub-area planning areas.
+Annex VI includes the strategy document discussed above, titled "EPA Region 8 Area Planning Strategy," as well as a map of the 10 sub-area planning areas.
 Planning activities for the listed sub-areas are ongoing.
-When complete, final versions of SACPs will be available at the Region 8 RRT website: www.rrt8.nrt.org
+When complete, final versions of SACPs will be available at the Region 8 RRT website.
+Sub-area snapshots, which provide an overview of natural resources within the sub-area along with some potential threats, are available for the 10 planning areas in Annex II-Attachment D.

 EPA Region 8 has developed the T.E.R.A.
 Viewer, an interactive, web-based application.
 The Viewer will be the primary method of disseminating response strategies and other tactical SACP information; SACP documentation will be made available on the RRT website listed above.
 The T.E.R.A.
 Viewer, at the link provided below, will allow the sub-area committee and RRT members to update and maintain response-related information.
 The T.E.R.A.
-Viewer is available to sub-area committee members, RRT members, and government agency personnel; however, a username and password must be obtained through EPA Region 8 from Barbara Nisley at Nisley.Barbara@epa.gov.
+Viewer is available to sub-area committee members, RRT members, and government agency personnel; however, a current website link, username, and password must be obtained through EPA Region 8 from Gina Cristiano at Cristiano.Gina@epa.gov.